 As you can see from the images this added so much to our display!
 Okay, this is more of a decor item, but since we relied so much on food presentation for our science party food ideas, and this made a big impact, it’s worth sharing here.
 Of course, you can work with another color scheme, but the general look of coordinating shredded paper gives your whole place a “mad science lab spilling all over the place” vibe.

-I’ve been sharing some cool ideas for a science party on a budget, including activities, favors, and food, and now I’m excited to share with …
+I’ve been sharing some cool ideas for a science birthday party on a budget, and now I’m excited to share with you some science party …

 Back when we made M his science birthday party, I was looking for some science party favors that would really be useful, but also budget-friendly. …